Brandon Crawford Player Props: Giants vs. Athletics

 Brandon Crawford At The Plate

-- Crawford has reached base via a hit in 35 games this season (of 67 played), and had multiple hits in seven of those games.
+- In 51.5% of his 68 games this season, Crawford has picked up at least one hit.
+He's also had seven multi-hit games.

-- In 9.0% of his games this season, he has homered, and 2.5% of his trips to the plate.
+- He has hit a home run in 8.8% of his games this year, and 2.5% of his chances at the plate.

-- Crawford has picked up an RBI in 32.8% of his games this season, with two or more RBI in 9.0% of his games.
-He has also plated three or more runs in two contests.
+- Crawford has had at least one RBI in 32.4% of his games this year (22 of 68), with two or more RBI six times (8.8%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.